 When the father looks at the financial report, he is not only disappointed, but worried.
 The company has lost so much money they will have to let go of 50% of their employees.
 And oh no don’t look now, but the press has gotten wind of it and is knocking on the back door demanding to know what happened.

 Now, if the CEO was brutally honest he would tell them: My son is an idiot and lost the company millions of dollars.
-Because of this giant mistake I am now going to have to let go of half of my employees because I can no longer afford to pay them.
+Because of this giant mistake I am now going to have to let go of half of my employees go.
 This is a disaster.

 While the CEO may usually be an honest man, he cannot say that.
 So he must rely on jargon to get him out of this unpleasant situation and here is his quote he gives the media at a press conference: